 Volume (kWh) prices are based on volumes metered at the Grid Exit Points supplying the network.
 All metered loads should be grossed up using the appropriate loss factor to arrive at the chargeable GXP volume.
+Different rates are applied for "day volume" (07:00 a.m. until 11:00 p.m.) and for "night volume" (11:00 p.m. until 07:00 a.m. the next morning).

-Large Commercial (LC) load group with connections higher than 750kVA.
-Daily capacity prices are based on contracted capacity and daily demand prices are applied to an assessed demand level.
+Large Commercial (LC) load group with connections higher than 750kVA: Daily capacity prices are based on contracted capacity and daily demand prices are applied to an assessed demand level.

 Distribution and Pass-through prices are charged in respect of each site and electricity retailers are invoiced monthly in arrears.
-Fixed prices accrue on a daily basis at the rate of 1/365th of the annual amount due.
+Fixed prices accrue on a daily basis at the rate of 1/365th of the annual amount due, or 1/366th during a financial year that includes a leap day.